-These two Nordic capitals are tourist favourites.
+These two Nordic capitals are tourist favorites.
 Here is a guide on getting from Copenhagen to Oslo with options for all budgets and travel styles!

 Copenhagen To Oslo By Train